 What is Donald Trump’s policy on the Paris Agreement?

-Trump has announced he will pull the US out of the United Nations Paris Climate Agreement.
-This agreement originally signed by 195 parties – including the US, EU and China – aims to limit global warming to 1.5°C. We've already had over 1°C of warming which has led to millions of people fleeing their homes.
+In 2017 Trump announced he'd pull the US out of the United Nations Paris Climate Agreement.
+The agreement, originally signed by 195 parties – including the US, EU and China – aims to limit global warming to 1.5°C. We've already had over 1°C of warming which has led to millions of people fleeing their homes.

 Mr Trump remains the sole head of a major economic state who denies the reality of climate change.
 Other nations will need to lead the way and use every diplomatic and economic tool at their disposal to compel the US to act.